euwbah/musescore-xen-tuner/README.md

 > :warning: You only need to run this once!
 Starting the plugin will open a small docked panel on the bottom left.
 If you close this panel, you will need to restart Xen Tuner.
 >
 > The first time you start Xen Tuner after opening MuseScore, MuseScore will freeze for about 5 seconds while it loads.
 This is normal.
+>
+> 🔴 If you wish to close the plugin, use the "Quit" button. **Do not close the plugin window directly using the window's 'X' button.**

 ### 4. Select tuning configuration & key signatures